 2. Promote Featured Content

-Though WP Mayor isn’t a content curation site, we use sponsored posts to generate revenue.
+Though WP Mayor isn’t a content curation site, we use sponsored curated posts to generate revenue.
 And you can do the exact same thing for your content curation site.
 Just make sure to clearly state that the post is sponsored to stay on the FCC’s good side!
 If you’re in America, that is.

 3. Google AdSense Or Other Programmatic Advertising